 How many dives do you make in a typical year?

 You can’t ask me that.
 I’ve been on the injured list for years and am just getting back where I actually can dive.

-What led you to becoming a dive instructor?
+What led you to become a dive instructor?